Chart Color Schemes

 Mansfield shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 34.7%, surpassing Queensland's average of 25.7%.
-Bachelor degrees are most common at 22.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, held by 28.8% of residents aged 15+, including advanced diplomas (10.9%) and certificates (17.9%).
+The area's educational profile is notable regionally with university qualification rates of 34.7%, exceeding Queensland's average of 25.7%.
+Bachelor degrees are the most common at 22.8%, followed by postgraduate qualifications (8.6%) and graduate diplomas (3.3%).
+Vocational credentials are also prominent, with 28.8% of residents aged 15+ holding them – advanced diplomas account for 10.9% and certificates for 17.9%.

 Frequently Asked Questions - Education